oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 `portFFT <https://github.com/codeplaysoftware/portFFT>`_ are
 experimental pure-SYCL backends that work on all
 SYCL targets supported by the DPC++ compiler.
-Since they support multiple targets, they cannot be enabled with other backends in the same domain.
+Since they support multiple targets, they cannot be enabled with other backends in the same domain, or the MKLCPU or MKLGPU backends.
 Both libraries are experimental and currently only support a subset of operations and features.